huangmozhilv/gitCommands/README.md

 $ git commit -m "message to describe current commit"
 $ git commit -a -m "message" # short-cut to execute the two commands with one command
 $ git add . && git commit -m "message" # short-cut to combine the two commands in one command
+$ git push origin master # update everything from local to online. use "git push -u origin master" at first time as stated above.
 ```

 ### When adding on to your repository online with changes